How to Conduct Your Own Preliminary Patent Search Online

 When you create an invention that solves a problem you believe no one else has, time is of the essence.

 That’s because, in the United States, the first person to stake claim to the invention is the one that gets the patent down the road.
+You may be wondering how to patent an idea.

 Have you conducted a patent search online?